svaarala/duktape/doc/error-objects.rst

 Error objects
 =============

-Standard Ecmascript ``Error`` instances are quite barebones: they only contain a ``name`` and a ``message``.
-Most Ecmascript implementations, including Duktape, provide additional error properties like file name, line number, and traceback.
-Ecmascript allows throwing of arbitrary values, although most user code throws objects inheriting from the ``Error`` constructor.
+Standard ECMAScript ``Error`` instances are quite barebones: they only contain a ``name`` and a ``message``.
+Most ECMAScript implementations, including Duktape, provide additional error properties like file name, line number, and traceback.
+ECMAScript allows throwing of arbitrary values, although most user code throws objects inheriting from the ``Error`` constructor.

 This document describes how Duktape creates and throws ``Error`` objects,